LyTracey/myrestaurant_frontend/README.md

 - docker-compose.yml

 ### Setting up the backend
-1. Fork the backend repository using

-Here is a template of a docker-compose.yml file that can be used.
+Here is a template of a `docker-compose.yml`` file that can be used.

 ```yml
 version: '1'